Professor of Nursing

 She undertook a BSc Hons in Nursing at the University of London, then her mental health nurse training at the Maudsley and Bethlem Hospitals in London in the mid 1980s.
 Eimear has published multiple books, chapters, monographs and papers in mental health since the early 1980s with funded research on seclusion, aggression and violence, physical restraint, youth homelessness and absconding.
 She is passionate about making a difference to patients experiences of psychiatric hospitalisation, to reduce the use of restrictive practices used on patients and to contribute to nursing knowledge in mental health.

 BSc Hons RN (University of London), Grad Dip Adult Ed.
 (UniSa), MNS (Deakin), PhD (RMIT) FACMHN, Credentialled Mental Health Nurse.

 2011 Department of Health SA Nursing and Midwifery Excellence Award for Research

 2000 Inaugural Postgraduate Lecturer of the year (student nominated) UniSa

 Chair Academic Senate

 Professor of Nursing (Mental Health)

-Mental health and illness, ethics, research methodologies, interdisciplinary learning, use of innovative media in teaching and learning
+Mental health and illness, research methodologies, interdisciplinary learning, use of innovative media in teaching and learning

-Current research projects focus on a number of areas including absconding, restraint and seclusion of psychiatric patients, community mental health nursing, the role of peer support workers in research and teaching, interdisciplinary education, ethics, and youth homelessness, mental health and medication issues.
+Current research projects focus on a number of areas including absconding, restraint and seclusion of psychiatric patients, community mental health nursing, resilience and recovery in mental health, the role of peer support workers in research and teaching, interdisciplinary education, aggression and violence.

 For further information please see our mental health site.